Classic Houses & History Boat Tour on Oswego Lake

-The Classic Houses & History Boat Tour on Oswego Lake, our signature fundraising event, has been held annually on the Saturday after Labor Day since 2012.
+Our signature fundraising event has been held annually on the Saturday after Labor Day since 2012.
 In 2017, the Society restructured the tour.
-In place of a flotilla of boats on a single day, we will offer multiple, smaller tours during the summer.
+In place of a flotilla of boats on a single day, we offer multiple, smaller tours during the summer.
 Volunteer boats will vary in size; typically they will accommodate five to eight passengers.
 A minimum of four passengers will be required per tour.
 This flexible approach enables passengers and boat drivers who had a conflict on the scheduled annual tour day to participate.
 It also allows for easier rescheduling in case of rain.
-Although we have done so in the past, we will not be offering refreshments before the tour this year.
+Although we have done so in the past, we do not offer refreshments before the tour.